pwrdrvr/microapps-core/packages/microapps-cdk/README.md

     - `npx microapps-publish publish -a release -n ${RELEASE_APP_PACKAGE_VERSION} -d ${DEPLOYER_LAMBDA_NAME} -l ${RELEASE_APP_LAMBDA_NAME} -s node_modules/@pwrdrvr/microapps-app-release-cdk/lib/static_files/release/${RELEASE_APP_PACKAGE_VERSION}/ --overwrite --noCache`
   - URL will be printed as last output

-# Why MicroApps

-MicroApps are like micro services, but for Web UIs.
-A MicroApp allows a single functional site to be developed by many independent teams within an organization.
-Teams must coordinate deployments and agree upon one implementation technology and framework when building a monolithic, or even a monorepo, web application.

-Teams using MicroApps can deploy independently of each other with coordination being required only at points of intentional integration (e.g. adding a feature to pass context from one MicroApp to another or coordination of a major feature release to users) and sharing UI styles, if desired (it is possible to build styles that look the same across many different UI frameworks).

-MicroApps also allow each team to use a UI framework and backend language that is most appropriate for their solving their business problem.
-Not every app has to use React or Next.js or even Node on the backend, but instead they can use whatever framework they want and Java, Go, C#, Python, etc. for UI API calls.

-For internal sites, or logged-in-customer sites, different tools or products can be hosted in entirely independent MicroApps.
-A menuing system / toolbar application can be created as a MicroApp and that menu app can open the apps in the system within a transparent iframe.
-For externally facing sites, such as for an e-commerce site, it is possible to have a MicroApp serving `/product/...`, another serving `/search/...`, another serving `/`, etc.

 # Limitations / Future Development

-- `iframes`
-  - Yeah, yeah: `iframes` are not framesets and most of the hate about iframes is probably better directed at framesets
-  - The iframe serves a purpose but it stinks that it is there, primarily because it will cause issues with search bot indexing (SEO)
-  - There are other options available to implement that have their own drabacks:
-    - Using the `microapps-router` to proxy the "app start" request to a particular version of an app that then renders all of it's API resource requests to versioned URLs
-      - Works only with frameworks that support hashing filenams for each deploy to unique names
-      - This page would need to be marked as non-cachable
-      - This may work well with Next.js which wants to know the explicit path that it will be running at (it writes that path into all resource and API requests)
-      - Possible issue: the app would need to work ok being displayed at `[/{prefix}]/{appname}` when it may think that it's being displayed at `[/{prefix}]/{appname}/{semver}`
-      - Disadvantage: requires some level of UI framework features (e.g. writing the absolute resource paths) to work correctly - may not work as easily for all UI frameworks
-    - HTML5 added features to allow setting the relative path of all subsequent requests to be different than that displayed in the address bar
-      - Gotta see if this works in modern browsers
-    - Option to ditch the multiple-versions feature
-      - Works only with frameworks that support hashing filenams for each deploy to unique names
-      - Allows usage of the deploy and routing tooling without advantages and disadvantages of multiple-versions support
 - AWS Only
   - For the time being this has only been implemented for AWS technologies and APIs
   - It is possible that Azure and GCP have sufficient support to enable porting the framework